Elvis Presley: Steve Allen Show and first Sullivan appearance

-The Berle shows drew such high ratings that Presley was booked for a July 1 appearance on NBC's The Steve Allen Show in New York.
-Allen, who was no fan of rock and roll, introduced a "new Elvis" in a white bowtie and black tails.
-Presley sang "Hound Dog" for less than a minute to a basset hound wearing a top hat and bowtie.
+The Berle shows drew such high ratings and notoriety that Presley was booked for a July 1 appearance on NBC's The Steve Allen Show in New York.
+Allen, who was no fan of rock and roll, introduced a "new Elvis" wearing a tuxedo with a light blue bow tie.
+After performing his current single, I Want You, I Need You, I Love You, Presley sang "Hound Dog" to a Basset Hound Allen had rolled out, wearing a top hat and bow tie.
 As described by television historian Jake Austen, "Allen thought Presley was talentless and absurd ... [he] set things up so that Presley would show his contrition".
 Allen later wrote that he found Presley's "strange, gangly, country-boy charisma, his hard-to-define cuteness, and his charming eccentricity intriguing" and worked him into the "comedy fabric" of his program.
 Just before the final rehearsal for the show, Presley told a reporter, "I don't want to do anything to make people dislike me.
 I think TV is important so I'm going to go along, but I won't be able to give the kind of show I do in a personal appearance."
 Presley would refer back to the Allen show as the most ridiculous performance of his career.
-Later that night, he appeared on Hy Gardner Calling, a popular local television show.
-Pressed on whether he had learned anything from the criticism of him, Presley responded, "No, I haven't ...
-I don't see how any type of music would have any bad influence on people when it's only music. ... how would rock 'n' roll music make anyone rebel against their parents?"
+Later that night, he was interviewed on local New York TV's Hy Gardner Calling, in a segment that aired in August.
+Pressed on whether he had learned anything from media criticism, Presley responded, "No, I haven't ...
+I don't see how any type of music would have any bad influence on people when it's only music ... how would rock 'n' roll music make anyone rebel against their parents?"

-The next day, Presley recorded "Hound Dog", "Any Way You Want Me" and "Don't Be Cruel".
-The Jordanaires sang harmony, as they had on The Steve Allen Show; they would work with Presley through the 1960s.
-A few days later, Presley made an outdoor concert appearance in Memphis, at which he announced, "You know, those people in New York are not gonna change me none.
+The next day, Presley recorded "Hound Dog", "Don't Be Cruel" and "Any Way You Want Me".
+A few days later, Presley made a benefit concert appearance at Russwood Park in Memphis, where he promised the hometown fans, "You know, those people in New York are not gonna change me none.
 I'm gonna show you what the real Elvis is like tonight."
 In August, a judge in Jacksonville, Florida, ordered Presley to tame his act.
-Throughout the following performance, he largely kept still, except for wiggling his little finger suggestively in mockery of the order.
-The single pairing "Don't Be Cruel" with "Hound Dog" ruled the top of the charts for eleven weeks—a mark that would not be surpassed for 36 years.
+Throughout the following performances there, he largely kept still, except for wiggling his finger suggestively in mockery of the order.
+The single pairing "Don't Be Cruel" with "Hound Dog" ruled the top of the charts for eleven weeks -- a mark that would not be surpassed for 36 years.
 Recording sessions for Presley's second album took place in Hollywood in early September.
-Leiber and Stoller, the writers of "Hound Dog", contributed "Love Me".
+Among others, Leiber and Stoller, the writers of "Hound Dog", were again tapped by the singer for his cover of "Love Me".